NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

-# Examples
+# Submission Examples
-This guide will detail step-by-step procedures for data submission and how they relate to the GDC Data Model and structure.
+This guide details step-by-step procedures for different aspects of GDC data submission and how they relate to the GDC Data Model and structure.
+The first two sections of this guide break down the submission process and associate each step with the Data Model.
+See the sections below for strategies on expediting data submission.

 ## Submitting a BAM Alignment: Data Model Basics

 Pictured below is the submittable subset of the GDC Data Model.
 This will work as a roadmap for GDC data submission.
 The nodes that make up the completed portion of the submission process are highlighted in __green__ and the current target node for submission is highlighted in __red__.
 Because BAM files are made up of aligned reads, they fall into the "Submitted Aligned Reads" category of the GDC.
-Before submission can begin, the Program and Project must be approved and set by the GDC, which is why they are highlighted from the start.
+Before submission can begin, the Program and Project must be approved and set by the GDC, which is why they are highlighted in green from the start.

 [![GDC Data Model 1](images/DataModel-1.jpg)](images/DataModel-1.jpg "Click to see the full image.")

 ### Case Submission

-The next step in the Data Model is the `case` entity, which must be registered beforehand with the GDC.
+The main entity of the GDC Data Model is the `case`, which must be registered beforehand with the GDC.
 The first step to submitting a `case` is to consult the [Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/viewer/#data-dictionary-viewer), which details the fields that are associated with a `case`, the fields that are required to submit a `case`, and the values that can populate each field.
 Although it is not explicitly stated in the Dictionary entry, each and every entity requires a connection to another entity and a `submitter_id`.

 [![Dictionary Case](images/Dictionary_Case.png)](images/Dictionary_Case.png "Click to see the full image.")